 End the Addiction Pain.
 End the Emotional Rollercoaster.
 Get Your Life Back.
 Start Drug, Alcohol & Dual Diagnosis Mental Health Treatment Now.
 Get Free No-obligation Guidance by Substance Abuse Specialists Who Understand Addiction & Mental Health Recovery & Know How to Help.

 What Happens When You Drink Alcohol?

 This is what happens when a person consumes an alcoholic beverage:

 - When someone drinks alcohol, the body uses an enzyme called alcohol dehydrogenase (ADH) to break down the alcohol.

-- The liver then converts it to acetaldehyde which can be damaging for the body.
+- The liver then converts it to acetaldehyde, which can damage the body.
 This is where ALDH2 comes in.

-- ALDH2 works by turning acetaldehyde into acetic acid, otherwise known as vinegar, which is safe for your body.
+- ALDH2 turns acetaldehyde into acetic acid, or vinegar, which is safe for your body.

-- When the ALDH2 enzyme is inactive or less active, the body doesn’t do a proper job at making this final conversion, resulting in the symptoms you experience if you have alcohol intolerance.
+- When the ALDH2 enzyme is inactive or less active, the body doesn’t correctly make this final conversion, resulting in the symptoms you experience if you have alcohol intolerance.

 Diseases that Cause Alcohol Intolerance

 Bad reactions to alcohol and alcohol intolerance can also characterize some diseases.
 However, just because you feel ill after drinking alcohol doesn’t mean you’re sick.
 If you have any concerns about your health, always consult a doctor.
 What diseases cause alcohol intolerance?